hotdrop/comlis-web-scraping/README.md

 2. settings.js(Refer to settings_sample.js)

 ## Step2
+This application connecting with the comlis-data-store at https.
+Therefore, you need to prepare server.crt of comlis-data-store and client CA files.
+Currently, I'm using a self signed certificate.
+:tropical_fish: Please refer to other website for how to create self signed certificate.
+:tropical_fish: If you can prepared these files, please put server.crt, client.crt and client.key in env directory.

+## Step3
 Make docker images.
 Puppeteer does not run with only Official docker image.
 The reason is that library such as `libX11-xcb.so.1` are short.
 [Refer to issue](https://github.com/GoogleChrome/puppeteer/issues/290#issuecomment-322921352)
 Therefore, Make own docker image using `./docker/Dockerfile` in this repository or get puppeteer work image from docker hub.
 ```command